Universal level statistics of the out-of-time-ordered operator: Universal statistics of the Lyapunovian

-We use the energy eigenstates $\ket{E_n}$ to construct matrices ${C}^{(k)}_{nm}(t) = \braket{E_n| \hat{C}^{(k)}(t) |E_m}$ and $F_{nm}(t) = \braket{E_n| \hat{F}(t) |E_m}$.
-For numerical calculations, we truncate the operators to finite $N\times N$ matrices according to the number of the eigenstates in use.
+We use the energy eigenstates $\ket{E_n}$ to construct matrices ${C}^{(k)}_{nm}(t)=\braket{E_n|\hat{C}^{(k)}(t)|E_m}$ and $F_{nm}(t)=\braket{E_n|\hat{F}(t)|E_m}$.
+For numerical calculations, we truncate the operators to finite $N\times N$ matrices according to the number of eigenstates in use.
 Then the finite matrices are numerically diagonalized and the statistics of the spacings between the logarithms of eigenvalues as well as between the eigenvalues themselves are studied.
-Due to the parities of the energy eigenfunctions, the matrices $C_{nm}^{(k)}(t)$ and $F_{nm}(t)$ are $4\times4$ block-diagonal, and each block corresponds to one parity.
-Level spacings are thus only calculated within each block separately and then combined (because eigenvalues in different blocks are not correlated with each other).
-The operators $\hat{C}^{(k)}$ and $\hat{F}$ have the same bulk level statistics as their respective logarithms, $\hat{\Lambda}_k$ and $\hat{\Gamma}$, but are more sensitive to finite-size effects \cite{WishartNote}.
-Therefore below, we study the log operators only.
+Due to the definite parities of the energy eigenfunctions, the matrices $C_{nm}^{(k)}(t)$ and $F_{nm}(t)$ are $4\times4$ block-diagonal, and each block corresponds to one parity.
+Level spacings are thus only calculated within each block separately (because eigenvalues in different blocks are not correlated with each other), and then these four sets of spacings are combined for statistical analysis.
+The operators $\hat{C}^{(k)}$ and $\hat{F}$ have the same bulk level statistics as their respective logarithms, $\hat{\Lambda}_k$ and $\hat{\Gamma}$~\cite{WishartNote}.
+Therefore, we only show the results for the logarithmic operators.
 We observe different ensembles for different operators.